By Xam Riche on April 8, 2026 • 10 min read

 Possible reasons include:

-This is one reason polyphenol science sometimes bleeds into broader systems topics such as the gut-heart axis.
+This is one reason polyphenol science sometimes bleeds into broader systems topics such as the gut-heart axis and the gut-liver axis, and the gut-kidney axis.
 Researchers are not only asking whether one food helps one symptom.
 They are asking how microbial ecology, metabolites, barrier function, and whole-body signaling fit together.

 Still, this is where readers need discipline.
 "Akkermansia appears in the literature" is not the same claim as "this food will raise Akkermansia in your body in a clinically meaningful way."